CSC207-UofT/207-course-notes/12-design-patterns.md

 <img src="https://m.media-amazon.com/images/I/51nL96Abi1L._SY522_.jpg" height=200px align="right" alt="cover of the design patterns book"/>

 The idea of design patterns was first published by the Gang of Four in 1995.
-The original book described 23 patterns: 11 behavioural, 5 creational, and 7 structural patterns.
+The original book described 23 patterns: 11 _behavioural_, 5 _creational_, and 7 _structural_ patterns.
 More patterns have been added since, and other authors have written many more books on the topic.

 In the following, we will look at the three categories of patterns, and consider two examples of patterns from each category.